individual, team, team identity, team purpose

 To conclude, individual talent and creativity are necessary contributions to team success.
 However, successful teams are able to create a singular team focus to serve their stakeholders.
 Don’t rely on this happening naturally; consider trying some of these ideas to routinely reinforce what it means to be a team.

 WANT TO USE THIS IN YOUR NEWSLETTER, BLOG OR WEBSITE?
 You can, as long as you include this information with it: Beth Strathman works with executives and senior leaders to create team environments that optimize ownership, accountability, learning, and results.
-Learn more at firebrandconsultingllc.com.
+Learn more at bethstrathman.com.